Friendship Definition

 Unreliability

 In most friendships, you can typically expect your friends to follow through.
-They typically show up when you make plans and check in when they say they will.
-If someone frequently cancels on you or doesn’t follow through on their promises, you may end up disappointed with that friendship.
+Friends typically show up when you make plans and check in when they say they will.
+If a friend frequently cancels on you or doesn’t follow through on their promises, you may end up disappointed with that friendship.

 Disrespect